-- Read on and find out about some of the strangest creepy-crawlies that you would be lucky, or unlucky, to encounter, including: - The tiny terror that blows itself up to save its friends - A crazy snail that turns into a zombie - A creature that is so well disguised even its own species can't spot it - A monstrous spider that's as big as a dinner plate - ... and lots more of the world's most fantastically strange creepy-crawlies.
+Read on to find out about some of the strangest creepy-crawlies that you would be lucky, or unlucky, enough to encounter, including:

+- The tiny terror that blows itself up to save its friends - A crazy snail that turns into a zombie - A creature that is so well disguised even its own species can't spot it - A monstrous spider that's as big as a dinner plate - ... and lots more of the world's most fantastically strange creepy-crawlies.

-The creatures in this book are all unique in their own ways, so we've used a special strangeometer to rank them against each other.
-This is made up of four categories with a mark out of 25 for each.
+The creatures in this book are all unique in their own ways, so we've used a special strangeometer to rank them.
+This is made up of four categories with a score out of 25 for each.
 These categories are...